tonyarnold/tonyarnold.github.io/_posts/2007-02-17-logging-to-your-own-file-using-nslog.md

 }
 {% endhighlight %}

 Now, all of your logging messages will be pushed to a log file with the same name as your application under `~/Library/Logs/`.
-Oh, and because ZNLog uses NSLog to do it’s work, you can use this with my own, [kickass logging implementation][1] as well.

- [1]: /projects/znlog/ "ZNLog"